dadi/api/docs/apiFirst.md

 ### 3. Reduction of Language Barriers

 Your API should be a reflection of your business logic.
-Separating it our gives you the capability of expanding into different channels and in support of different devices while utilising the same backend.
+Separating it out gives you the capability of expanding into different channels and in support of different devices while utilising the same backend.

 Your API acts as a universal language, which any of your clients can interact with.
 Even as you expand, every team will be speaking and understanding the same language.
 The expectations are always the same: same successes, same errors.
 Better yet, everybody knows JSON and almost everyone is up to speed with REST, so the API is globally understood.